2001 Harrah's 500 (CART): Background

 Michigan International Speedway, where the race was held.

 The Michigan 500 was confirmed as part of CART's 2001 schedule in August 2000.
-It was the 32nd consecutive year that Michigan International Speedway had held a race in the series and the eighth round to occur in the United States that year.
-The event was the 11th of 21 scheduled races for the 2001 season, and was to be held on July 22 of that year.
-On July 19, 2001, only three days before the Michigan 500 was to be held, gaming corporation Harrah's Entertainment signed on as the race's title sponsor.
+It was the 32nd consecutive year that the 2 mi Michigan International Speedway had held a race in the series and the eighth round to occur in the United States that year.
+The event was the 11th of 21 scheduled races for the 2001 season, and was to be held over a distance of 250 laps on July 22 of that year.
+On July 19, 2001, three days before the race, gaming corporation Harrah's Entertainment signed on as the race's title sponsor.
 The event would henceforth be known as the Harrah's 500 Presented by Toyota.

 Before the race, Team Rahal driver Kenny Bräck led the Drivers' Championship with 83 points, 10 ahead of Michael Andretti in second and a further three in front of Hélio Castroneves in third.
 Dario Franchitti was fourth on 65 points, ahead of fifth-placed Gil de Ferran with 58 points.
 Honda led the Manufacturers' Championship with 158 points; Toyota was second on 142 points, 12 ahead of Ford Cosworth in third.
+Juan Pablo Montoya was the race's defending winner from the 2000 edition; he did not enter the event because he had left CART after the 2000 season and moved to Formula One.
+There were nine Brazilian drivers. four Americans, three Canadians, two each from Italy, Japan and Mexico and one each from New Zealand, Scotland, Spain and Sweden.